CoderDojoTC/micropython/docs/kits/larson-scanner/01-intro.md

 4. [3 AA battery pack](https://www.ebay.com/itm/234251696371?hash=item368a7d38f3%3Ag%3AZe8AAOSwTmtaqyvb) or a [USB battery pack](https://www.amazon.com/Compact-5000mAh-External-Portable-More-Black/dp/B09BJGVH17/ref=dp_fod_2?th=1)

 ![WS2811b 144](../../img/ws2811b-144.png)
+This is a screen image from e-bay showing a 1/2 meter of LED strip for $8.

 ## Sample Code

 This code shows a five-pixel wide "eye" moving back-an-forth over a 27 pixel strip.
+There is a central bright red LED surrounded by dimmer red LEDs that move back-and-forth.
+We are using the NeoPixel library supplied by [Blaž Rolih](https://github.com/blaz-r/pi_pico_neopixel).

+The example below has a delay of 1/10th of a second between drawing events.
+You can make the delay smaller to speed up the speed of the eye movement.

 ```py
 from utime import sleep